mattymo18/Web_Page/content/authors/admin/_index.md

 I completed my M.S. in Data Science and Analytics (2022) and my B.S. in Statistics (2020) at the University of North Carolina at Chapel Hill in May 2022.

+I currently work at the Johns Hopkins University Applied Physics Laboratory.
 I use R, Python, and MATLAB to build models and graphics designed to assist with strategic communication between data scientists and people outside the field.

 I have a passion for Sports Analytics especially in the NFL.
 I participated in the 2022 NFL Big Data Bowl and developed new metrics to assess player contribution during punts.